JonOfUs/caddy-ionos/README.md

 ```
 Defining the data volume as [external](https://docs.docker.com/compose/compose-file/compose-file-v3/#external) makes sure `docker-compose down` does not delete the volume.
 You may need to create it manually using `docker volume create caddy_data`.

-Replace `your_cloudflare_api_token` with your actual Cloudflare API token.
+Replace `your_ionos_api_token` with your actual Ionos API token.

 ## Sample Caddyfile
 Here is a sample Caddyfile configuration to get you started.
-This configuration sets up the ACME DNS challenge provider to use Cloudflare and serves a simple static site.
+This configuration sets up the ACME DNS challenge provider to use Ionos and serves a simple static site.

 ### Global Configuration (Use DNS Challenge for All Sites)
 In this configuration, the ACME DNS challenge provider is set globally, so it applies to all sites served by Caddy.